Let's Explore Kubernetes:

 Cheese is not an ingredient Tommy or his prep chefs would attempt to make themselves, and therefore Tommy purchases this directly from a large high quality supplier.

-A vendor image is a container image sold by a specific provider, potentially including proprietary software or licensed component and may have associated fees.
-For example, your IT Business may purchase a vendor image from a reputable company offering a database for use with your audio effects application.
+A vendor image is a container image supplied by a specific provider.
+It may include proprietary software, licensed components, support, or fees.
+For example, your IT business may purchase a vendor image for a database used by the audio effects application.

 Checkpoint Click here to check in and see what you've learned so far

-- Community images: These are one type of container image that are typically open-source and free to use.
-Developers use them as a starting point and then adapt it to their needs.
+- Community images: These are typically open source and free to use.
+Developers often use them as a starting point and adapt them to their needs.

 Image Versioning